barasoch-art/english-for-designers/case/index.md

-# Van Gogh Museum – Website Design Case Study
+case study - museum Van Gogh

+# How can I make it simpler, but still creative?

 ![photo](./photo.png)